 4. The Ritz-Carlton Saint Thomas

-Happily, restoration is moving ahead of schedule, with almost three-quarters of the destination’s hotel inventory back online, including The Ritz-Carlton Saint Thomas’ 180 guest rooms and suites, each flaunting Frette bedding, a 55-inch LED TV, and an ocean-view balcony or terrace.
+The Ritz-Carlton Saint Thomas’ 180 guest rooms and suites, have since been refurbished, each flaunting Frette bedding, a 55-inch LED TV, and an ocean-view balcony or terrace.

 An airy aesthetic incorporating swathes of white defines the property’s fresh look, infusing everything from the public areas and event spaces to the reimagined Club Lounge, an upgraded guest experience decked in shiplap and oyster chandeliers (worth the splurge for the private check-in, dedicated concierge, and impressive food-and-beverage presentations that are rolled out all day long).